pranav-mallela/AI-Fusion-24/README.md

 Algorithmic methods are can be used to optimize passive and active methods:

 - **Predictive algorithms:** Based on weather data, flight duration, and container properties, predict internal temperature and adjust passive elements (e.g., PCM placement) or activate cooling units.
+A basic implementation can be found at `/src/PayloadSystem/predictiveControl.rs`

 - **Adaptive control algorithms:** Monitor internal temperature in real-time and adjust cooling/heating intensity of Peltier devices for precise temperature regulation.
-A basic implementation can be found at `/src/PayloadSystem/AdaptiveControl.rs`
+A basic implementation can be found at `/src/PayloadSystem/adaptiveControl.rs`

 Using a language like Rust is ideal for these algorithms due to its safety and performance, crucial for real-time control systems.
 Its low overhead and high-level abstractions make it suitable for embedded systems and high-level control algorithms.